 The Florida Legislature has established a uniform contribution rate system for the System covering both the Pension Plan and the Investment Plan.
 Prior to July 1, 2011, members were not required to make employee contributions.
-Effective July 1, 2011, all System members (except those in DROP) are required to contribute 3% of their gross compensation on a pretax basis.
-The current contribution rates by member class are as follows: regular members 6.95%, DROP employees 12.84%, senior management 18.31%, and elected officials 33.03%.
-The Property Appraiser's contributions to the plan for the years ended September 30, 2013, 2012, and 2011, were \$81,694, \$59,535, and \$107,236, respectively, equal to the required contributions for each year.
+Effective July 1, 2011, all System members [except those in the Deferred Retirement Option Program (DROP)] are required to contribute 3% of their gross compensation on a pretax basis.
+The current contribution rates by member class are as follows: regular members 7.37%, DROP employees 12.28%, senior management 21.14%, and elected officials 43.24%.
+The Property Appraiser's contributions to the plan for the years ended September 30, 2014, 2013, and 2012, were \$140,959, \$81,694, and \$59,535, respectively, equal to the required contributions for each year.